jana-hussien/AR-CPR/README.md

 2. AR Tutorials: used to demonstrate survival skills such as CPR, fire-making, and earthquake-safe positioning.
 These demonstrations enhance visual learning by simulating real-world scenarios.
 3. Customization and Accessibility: The app includes features for different demographics, making it accessible to children, elderly individuals, and people with disabilities.

+The files have been placed in a google drive link found in link.txt as it surpassed the maximum on github.

 Credits:
 3D Models:
 https://sketchfab.com/3d-models/receiving-cpr-8198305e5efe49d0a35bfb71c0aa0d9c#download